 And those voters get to see who’ll be the next President of the United States as well who are also taxpayers.
 Instead of snobby Democrats just campaigning in the Northeast, Mid Atlantic, Florida, a few big States in the Midwest and California.
-And just speaking to the wine and cheese yuppy crowds.
+And just speaking to the wine and cheese yuppie crowds.
 Now they have to campaign in Indiana, Missouri, Wisconsin, Iowa, Minnesota, Colorado.

-Or snobby Republicans just campaigning in the Bible Belt Bible toting crowds and cherry pick a few States in the Midwest.
+Or snobby Republicans just campaigning in the Bible Belt Bible toting crowds and cherry pick a few states in the Midwest.
 In order to get elected President of the United States.
 Now they have to see if they can pick off Pennsylvania or Michigan or Illinois or Wisconsin or Minnesota.
 That’s why we have the Electoral College, to prevent snobby presidential candidates from just targeting 50% of the voting public.
 Plus one vote in order to get elected President of the United States.

 We don’t live in a majoritarian democracy, where 50% plus one is all you need to get into power as far as being President.
 Or a parliamentary democracy where we let our members of Congress make these decisions for us.
 We live in a republic in a form of a liberal democracy and being President is harder to achieve.
-Is our Electoral College perfect, of course not, but I sure as hell would take over anything that the rest of the world has.
+Is our Electoral College perfect? of course not, but I sure as hell would take over anything that the rest of the world has.
 But we could definitely improve it.

 But not to the point where I’m willing to throw out the Electoral College.
 And replace it with a popular vote or move to a parliamentary social democracy like you see in Europe.
 I would like to see a political system that keeps the Electoral College, but amends it to be President of the United States, you have to win the Electoral College as well as popular vote.
 If there’s a split decision, we would have a runoff a week later between the top two presidential candidates.
-Which would be decided by Popular Vote.
+Which would be decided by popular vote.

-I would like to see other changes to our presidential electoral System as well.
-If you only win lets says 40% of one State but finish first with multiple candidates, you shouldn’t be awarded with all the electoral votes.
+I would like to see other changes to our presidential electoral system as well.
+If you only win lets says 40% of one state but finish first with multiple candidates, you shouldn’t be awarded with all the electoral votes.
 But instead they would be divided up for everyone.
 Based on what percentage of the vote they get.